lowRISC/qemu/docs/opentitan/otptool.md

 * `--erase` reset a specific field within a partition.
 The flag may be repeated.

 * `--no-version` disable OTP image version reporting when `-s` is used.

+* `--out-kind` define the output format for code generation for the `-g` option.
+Note that only a subset of the generation types are available in some output kinds.

 * `--patch-token` patch a Life Cycle hashed token.
 This feature is primary aimed at testing the Life Cycle controller.
 With this option, the partition to update is automatically found using